wimhugo/openrel/docs/guide/03_Policies.md

 ## Summary

 ODRL defines Policy subclasses, but the semantics largely aim to describe the *life cycle role* of a Policy rather than its narrower specialisation in terms of content or origin.
-For this reason, OpenREL extends the Policy (Set) Class with the Licence, Access Rule, and Process Rule subclasses.
+For this reason, OpenREL extends the Policy (Set) Class with the ***Licence***, ***Access Rule***, and ***Process Rule*** subclasses.
 It also affords the capability to evaluate access requests based on a combination of policy, licence, access, and process rules.

+OpenREL also defines a new subclass of Policy (***Policy Collection***) that allows one or more Policy instances to be combined in a single instance.

 ## Context